It’s hard to find a bar in Hyde Park that isn’t crawling with University of Chicago students, but you have to admit, they at least know how to party.

 This brewpub actually originates in Michigan and we’re just lucky enough to have a location out here in Hyde Park.
 Jolly Pumpkin brews some delicious concoctions to go along with their weekly $9 pizza specials, so you’d be remiss if you passed this place up.
 This restaurant features a rustic and modern decor that pairs perfectly with the atmosphere they’re trying to promote.
 Make sure to visit them soon—they even have music bingo on Wednesdays, as if you needed more incentive.

 1212 East 59th Street

-The University of Chicago has a hidden basement bar with an outstanding beer list, and now that you’re in on the secret, we know you’re just itching to try out this old-school speakeasy pub (if you can find it).
+The University of Chicago has a hidden basement bar with an outstanding beer list, and now that you’re in on the secret, we know you’re just itching to try out this old-school speakeasy restaurant in Hyde Park (if you can find it).
 The only catch is that someone in your group has to have a UC ID to get in, and then cover is $3.
 If you are a student, faculty member, or know someone who is, then you’re in luck.
 Purchase the $10 membership to get free cover for the whole year and make sure to participate in games like trivia and Beer Passport.

 1750 East 55th Street

 Fuse ’50s diner-style with a shoreside tavern and you’ve got the Cove Lounge, happily perched near Promontory Point and just a short walk from 57th Street Beach—not that you’re going to be taking a stroll over there anytime soon (read: ridiculously long Chicago winter).
 This restaurant is relatively small, which makes every experience there totally intimate, especially with the help of the vintage jukebox.
 And the lounge sports a mural painted by Chicago locals that you can enjoy while sippin’ on $2.50 Tall Boys.